 My shredded memory foam pillow filling came tightly compressed inside a plastic cylinder to reduce shipping charges.
 When I opened the bag it expanded to twice its volume.
 The multicolored pieces all varied in size; most were about 1/4 – 1/2 inches in diameter.

 Memory foam is malodorous, funky, fetid and foul!

 I opened the bag and my nose quickly reminded me of my previous experiences with memory foam — you might say it jogged my memory (foam).
 HA!

 The strong synthetic odor associated with memory foam is powerful.
-I’ve tried memory foam pillows before, so this unique chemical smell was something I was familiar with.
-Although this shredded memory foam I purchased wasn’t as ridiculously foul-smelling as the pillows I’d tried previously, its odor was very hard to ignore.
+I’ve tried memory foam pillows before, so this unique chemical smell was something I was very familiar with.
+Although this shredded memory foam’s stink wasn’t as ridiculous as the pillows I’d tried previously, it was very hard to ignore.

 What is this smell?
 Memory foam is manufactured using polyurethane and several other chemicals.
 Because of the volatile organic compounds contained, memory foam unfortunately stinks to high heaven.
 This is often referred to as “off gassing.”
 It is a common and well-documented issue and is the most frequent complaint that consumers have with memory foam.
 The off gassing issue isn’t limited to the smell; there are various reports and studies which indicate that memory foam may be somewhat toxic. *sigh*

 Sleeping on a shredded memory foam pillow: my experience

 I added what seemed to be an appropriate amount of filling and took my new pillow to my bedroom for a quick test drive.
 It was completely different than the traditional memory foam pillows I’ve tried.
 The shredded memory foam was considerably softer feeling.
 My head sank deep into the pillow — too deep.